Who We Are

 Our History

-The current church auditorium was officially opened and the first service was held on December 12, 1992.
+The current church auditorium was officially opened, and the first service was held on December 12, 1992.

 Leadership Team

-Ps.
-Nathan Bell
+Rev. Nathan Bell

-Ps.
-Nathan BellLEAD PASTOR
+Rev. Nathan BellLEAD PASTOR

 Ps.
 Mark Missenden

 Ps.
-Mark MissendenASSISTANT & WORSHIP PASTOR
+Mark MissendenEXECUTIVE PASTOR

-Ps.
-Adam Cousins
+Rev. Adam Cousins

 Ps.
 Rebekah Cruz